AkrodLtd/CodingTestFullStack01/README.md

 ## How to proceed
 - For those applying for a React Native position, the frontend should be built using React Native.
 By the same token, for those applying for a ReactJS position, the frontend should be built using react.
+- Just fork this repo and send us a pull request :wink:

 ## Useful links and resources